 Alice left with a pot, and returned with it filled with water.
 She busied herself about the stove for a few minutes, then turned about.
 She was smiling in a funny way, as if her mouth worked like two halves, a left and a right, each pulling independently of the other.
 She had a tooth out of alignment on one side.
 "Where are you from, Ben?"

-“And you just happen to be wandering around [the woods]?”
+"And you just happen to be wandering around Lion Head?"

-“I was with my church group.
-We were doing a day hike up to Mount Washington, and I just walked away from the trail for a minute.
-How far could the get in a minute?”
+"I was with my church group.
+We were doing a day hike up to Mount Washington, and I just walked away from the trail for just a minute.
+How far could they get in just a minute?"

 "You'd be surprised.
 The woods just make some kinds of sounds disappear.
 And if you get turned around the wrong way, you'll never find the trail again.
 The right thing to do was tell your group you were stopping, so some of them could stay on the trail and guide you back if you got lost."